Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 Can I qualify for life insurance if I have been diagnosed with Sickle Cell Disease and/or Sickle Cell Trait?

 Whether or not you qualify for life insurance with a diagnosis of sickle cell disease or sickle cell trait will depend on the specific insurance company and the severity of your condition.
-Some insurance companies may be willing to offer coverage, but may charge higher premiums due to the increased risk.
-Others may decline to offer coverage.
+Some insurance companies may be willing to offer coverage but may charge higher premiums due to the increased risk.
+Others may decline to provide coverage.

-It’s important to note that life insurance companies generally consider sickle cell disease and sickle cell trait to be pre-existing medical conditions.
+It’s important to note that life insurance companies generally consider sickle cell disease and sickle cell trait pre-existing medical conditions.
 As such, you will likely need to provide detailed information about your medical history, including any treatments or medications you are taking, as part of the application process.
+That said, however, it’s important to understand that having the “trait” of Sickle cell and being diagnosed with the disease are separate things, and they will be treated significantly differently.

 As a result…